EugOT/CN-pr-MDD-snRNA-seq/project_notes/pvint_ketamine.md

 #### Reasons a cell-specific approach analysis of PV interneurons may assist in understanding Ketamine’s antidepressant effects in patients with MDD, and in turn help in greater understanding of the underlying molecular etiology of MDD:

 * _Differential effects on interneurons and pyramidal neurons - mechanism of action:_
 Studies have found that low-dose ketamine has different effects on different types of neurons (increase the activity of pyramidal neurons, while reducing the activity of PV interneurons).
-The prevailing theory of how ketamine produces its effects is that it blocks NMDA receptors (NMDARs) on inhibitory interneurons, leading to a disinhibition of cortical excitatory activity (Zanos et al 2018, Lewis et al 2024), though this is debated and some studies have pointed to the role of other systems, including the dopaminergic, serotonergic, AMPA and opioid receptors amongst others (Picard et al 2017).
-However, research suggests that ketamine's rapid antidepressant effects are mediated by its action on PV interneurons in particular, specifically through NMDA receptors containing the GluN2A subunit (Picard et al 2017).
+The prevailing theory of how ketamine produces its effects is that it blocks NMDA receptors (NMDARs) on GABA-ergic inhibitory interneurons, leading to a disinhibition of cortical excitatory activity (Zanos et al 2018, Lewis et al 2024), though this is debated and some studies have pointed to the role of other systems, including the dopaminergic, serotonergic, AMPA and opioid receptors amongst others (Picard et al 2017).
+One alternative/additional proposed mechanism is that low-does ketamine increases glutamatergic neurotransmission in the PFC by increasing the release of glutamate and stimulating post-synaptic non-NMDA receptors such as AMPA and kainate receptors and increasing dopamine release (Moghaddam et al 2017).
+However, research suggests that ketamine's rapid antidepressant effects are mediated by its action on PV interneurons in particular, specifically through NMDARs containing the GluN2A subunit (Picard et al 2017).
 (NMDARs typically contain two GluN1 subunits plus either two GluN2 subunits or a mixture of GluN2/GluN3 subunits (Zanos et al 2018).)

 * _Strengthen existing hypotheses:_ Understanding differences in gene expression in PV interneurons in MDD patients versus controls (and between males and females) may serve to strengthen hypotheses both about the rapid antidepressant action of ketamine and also the underlying molecular mechanisms of MDD.